For Whom the Rooster Crows [Moved]

 Shade turned to the stall that housed Chance's gelding.
 Speaking quietly to the big gelding, Shade slid the door open and stepped into the stall.
 The horse was big, standing just over sixteen hands.
 That was fine with him.
 He'd always liked a big horse, finding that most of them had better temperaments than smaller animals.
 The gelding's mixed blood wasn't readily apparent.
 His conformation showed the powerful hindquarters, strong shoulders, and shorter back of the Quarter horse breed.
 His neck was slightly longer than usual for the breed and held a bit of an arch, traits inherited from his Spanish Mustang bloodlines.
 Harle's head, however, was less refined, a bit larger than was characteristic of the average Mustang.

 Harlequin's base coat was white with black markings and black points including a flowing black mane and tail.
 His head was white from just below his eyes to his muzzle.
 The white continued on his face, ending in a point at the center of his forehead.
 From his eyes up, he was black, giving him the distinctive markings that made it appear he was wearing a hat.
 Hence the term Medicine Hat marked paint.
 Harle's left eye carried a distinctive blue ring around the iris, making the eye appear blue.
 A blue eye was uncommon, but not detrimental.
 A horse with blue eyes could see just as well as one with normal dark eyes and was no more prone to eye disease than others of their kind.

 Ezra nodded, "Just turned eight."
-Jess had always been an incredible horseman.
+Shade had always been an incredible horseman.
 It seemed that the years had not changed that.

 From outside the barn came the sounds of two roosters heralding the start of the day.
-Jess grinned and turned to start the job of ferrying water and feed to the impatient equines.
+Shade grinned and turned to start the job of ferrying water and feed to the impatient equines.